 Major funding for Soul of a People was provided by the National Endowment for the Humanities, the Smithsonian Network, and the state humanities councils of Illinois, Nebraska, Idaho, Maryland, Texas and Wisconsin.
-Produced in association with the Library of Congress, the documentary is being broadcast in HD on the Smithsonian Channel.
+Produced in association with the Library of Congress, the documentary is still broadcast regularly on the Smithsonian Channel.
 A companion book, Soul of a People: The WPA Writers’ Project Uncovers Depression America, by co-producer and co-writer David Taylor has been published by Wiley and Sons.
-The American Library Association is facilitating related activities, such as discussions groups and screenings in libraries across the country.

 In partnership with the American Library Association, and funded by the NEH, Soul of a People became the centerpiece of a special library initiative that celebrated the 75th anniversary of the New Deal.
 The film was screened in over 35 select libraries and 80 museums across the country, accompanied by talkbacks with local authors and scholars, receptions featuring Depression-era food and costumes, antique car shows, and other period-related activities.